-- advises that further information is required before assessment can occur and/or specifies the extended assessment timeframe - confirms the works/project can proceed under the Road safety exemption and that the requirements of this Road safety exemption procedure have been met and may include a requirement for mitigation measures - states the works/project does not meet the requirements of this Road safety exemption procedure or do not fit under the Road safety exemption and that a planning permit is required.
+- advices that further information is required before assessment can occur and/or specifies the extended assessment timeframe - confirms the works can proceed under the Railways exemption and that the requirements of this Railways exemption procedure have been met and may include a requirement for mitigation measures. - states the works do not meet the requirements of this Railways exemption procedure or do not fit under the Railways exemption and that a planning permit is required.

-If a response from DELWP is not received within the 15-working day time frame, or time extension as notified, the road authority can consider the project endorsed and proceed with the native vegetation removal.
+If a response from DELWP is not received within the 15-working day time frame, or time extension as notified, the rail manager can consider the works endorsed and proceed with the native vegetation removal.